Technology-Notes/kiemlicz-util-wiki/SSL.md

   Server responds with ServerHello
   <-----------------------
+  [or server responds with Alert if version or algorithms(ciphers) contained in ClientHello doesn't match with server's]
+  <-----------------------
   ```
+  There are buggy implementations of server's that close connections without sending any alert messages
   At this point both sides have established following parameters:
-    - ProtocolVersion
+   * ProtocolVersion
-    - SessionID
+   * SessionID
-    - CipherSuite
+   * CipherSuite
-    - CompressionMethod
+   * CompressionMethod

   ```
   Server sends its Certificate and ServerKeyExchange
   <-----------------------